iunu/mobx-async-store/README.md

 Mobx-based store for async data fetching and state management. https://artemis-ag.github.io/mobx-async-store/

+Currently we are in Alpha, this is not stable for production unless you have thoroughly vetted any and all limitations.

 # Caution

 This library is experimental and not advised for use in production use.

 # TODO
 - [ ] Add documentation
+- [ ] Add capability for middleware
+- [ ] Add better store management
 - [ ] Add test coverage badges
 - [ ] Publish to npm/yarn registries